haibol2016/BioinformaticsTrainingWorkshop/lectures/readmes/intro_to_unix_command_line_DB.md

 To save your text, hold [control] and hit the "w" key.
 Nano will ask you if you want to save the file as the same name, to which you press "enter" to confirm.
 To exit the Nano editor, hold [control] and hit the "x" key.
 All of these commands are actually written for you at the bottom of the text editor window!
 How handy!
 The commands above are listed as "^W" and "^X", respectively, with the "^" being a proxy for the control key!

-We've covered allot of ground with the text editting functions, so here's a handy table to keep them all straight:
+We've covered allot of ground with the text editing functions, so here's a handy table to keep them all straight:

 #### Common text viewing options on Unix